 Erin Walsh, M.A. is a dynamic, knowledgeable speaker who has addressed a wide range of audiences on topics related to brain development and raising resilient young people in the digital age.
 Erin was instrumental to the development of the MediaWise movement and enjoyed working with her father, Dr. David Walsh, for 10 years at the National Institute on Media and the Family before creating Mind Positive Parenting together in 2010.

 In addition to her work with Mind Positive Parenting, Erin is a speaker with the Bolster Collaborative and teaches undergraduate students at the University of Minnesota and the Higher Education Consortium for Urban Affairs where she teaches a program called Making Media, Making Change.

 Erin currently serves as the board chair of YMCA Camp Widjiwagan, a wilderness-based youth development program and has consulted with schools, school districts, parent groups and other youth serving organizations throughout the country on issues related to digital media, children, youth.
-She lives in Minneapolis, MN with her partner, two year old son, and husky dog.
+She lives in Minneapolis, MN with her partner, two sons, and husky dog.

 Most requested topics:

 What audiences say about Erin

 “Erin Walsh is a fantastic speaker and I recommend her without reservation.
 She knows her content and delivers it convincingly and tactfully.
 Her style is dynamic and methodical.
 The audience found her to be highly engaging.
 If you are considering Erin for your events I have full confidence that you will be as pleased as I am.”

 "Erin's presentation on Raising MediaWise kids was well received by our community.
 She was able to capture a wide audience, applying her message for parents of pre-K to high school-age children.
 Erin was great to work with - she went above and beyond our expectations."

 - Megan Devine, Kindergarten teacher, Ely Early Childhood Coalition coordinator